-- 37.7 Race two will take place on Sunday, subject to the approval of the relevant organiser and ASN. - 37.8 Articles 37.2 to 37.4 will also apply to race two. - 37.9 During race two each driver able to do so may enter the pit lane and stop in his designated garage area.
-During the pit stop : - a) If a wheel is changed, its retaining security device must be replaced. - b) No more than six people may work on the car, plus one person assigned specifically to stop and release the car, all of which must wear head protection.
+- 37.7 Race two will take place on Sunday, subject to the approval of the relevant organiser and ASN. - 37.8 Articles 37.2 to 37.4 will also apply to race two. - 37.9 During race two each driver able to do so may enter the pit lane and stop in his designated area.
+During the pit stop: - a) If a wheel is changed, its retaining security device must be replaced. - b) No more than six people may work on the car, plus one person assigned specifically to stop and release the car, all of which must wear head protection. - c) Connections between the principal elements of the pit stop equipment operated by a team are forbidden.
+For the avoidance of doubt, each wheel gun, each jack and any release system must all be operated autonomously of each other.